AlwaysInMind/aim-web-app/README.md

 * nodejs
 * Yarn
 * Webpack, ESLint, prettier and many other great tools and libs used in modern web dev
+* Egghead.io for the absolute best teaching in JavaScript tools and frameworks from industry pros

 We use the [Mulberry Symbols](https://github.com/straight-street/mulberry-symbols) in the speech activity.